psaravind/CarND-MPC-Project/README.md

 ### Polynomial Fitting and MPC Preprocessing

+Polyeval and Polyfit functions in main.cpp(line 36:66) is used extensively to address the two objectives: Speed and polynomial track line to follow.
+To optimize the speed we have a cost function that measures if the speed of the car is really close to the desired speed and to optimize the track to be followed by the car, we use a polynomial line through 6 waypoints, the car is doing well if the car is close to that line.

-x and y coordinates sent by the simulator is in map coordinates, these were converted to car cordinates and a 3rd degree polinomial was fit to calculate CTE.
+Since the x and y coordinates sent by the simulator is in map coordinates, these were converted to car cordinates and a 3rd degree polinomial was fit to calculate CTE.

 ### Model Predictive Control with Latency
 Latency defines the delay in propagating commands through the system to the car controls, since the simulator has been setup with a latency of 100ms, the model is implemented with 100ms latency as well.
 Removing this latecy, the model was able to achieve a maximum speed of 100mph, with the latecy the maximum speed had to be reduced to 60mph for smooth steering and throttle.